aditya-bytecraft/aditya-bytecraft/README.md

 and **Full-Stack Developer**.

 ## 👀 I’m interested in:
-- Data Analytics and Business Intelligence
+- Data Analytics and DSA.
-- Machine Learning and Artificial Intelligence
+- Machine Learning and Artificial Intelligence.
-- Web Development (MERN Stack)
+- Web Development.
-- Problem Solving and DSA
+- Problem Solving and DSA.
-- Real-world tech solutions for social impact
+- Real-world tech solutions for social impact.

 ## 🌱 I’m currently learning:
 - Java and Data Structures